 How do you incorporate EDIA into life at AMS?

-I serve on AMS’s EDIA committee, exploring opportunities for staff training and incorporation of inclusive practices as part of our ongoing commitment to create an equitable, diverse, inclusive, and accessible sector and workplace.
-I also participate in Collective Action Against Racism & Inequity, an initiative launched by our local county Cultural Alliance.
+For 3 years I served on AMS’s EDIA committee, exploring opportunities for staff training and incorporation of inclusive practices as part of our ongoing commitment to create an equitable, diverse, inclusive, and accessible sector and workplace.
+I also participated in Collective Action Against Racism & Inequity, an initiative launched by our local county Cultural Alliance.

 What do you do in your spare time?